- Discover CSUB

 Q: How do I appeal a reduction or cancellation of my Athletic Grant-in-Aid award?

 A: Please refer to Procedures for Appeal of a Reduction or Cancellation of an Athletic Grant-in-Aid Award (below) for the proper procedures and the Athletic Grant-in-Aid Appeal Form.

-Q: Whom should I contact if I want to file a grievance or appeal concerning an Athletics staff member or policy NOT involving a reduction or cancellation of my Athletic Grant-in-Aid award?
+Q: Whom should I contact if I want to file a grievance or appeal concerning an Athletics staff member's conduct or policy?

 A: You should file a written statement to the Faculty Athletics Representative (FAR), Dr. Roy Lafever, Science II, Room 260, or to the CSUB Athletic Compliance Officer, Mr. Marcus Brown, Dezember Leadership Development Center (DLDC), Room 404.